Clustering the Sketch: A Novel Approach to Embedding Table Compression: Introduction

 \emph{Why is this hard?} Imagine you are training your model and at some point decide to use the same vector for IDs $i$ and $j$.
 For the remaining duration of the training, you can never distinguish the two IDs again, and thus any decision you make is permanent.
 The more you cluster, the smaller your table gets.
 But we are interested in keeping a constant number of parameters throughout training, while continuously improving the clustering.

-In summary, our main contributions are: \begin{itemize} \item A new algorithm (CQR) that combines clustering and sketching to optimize the compression of embedding tables in recommendation systems. \item We use CQR to train the Deep Learning Recommendation System (DLRM) to baseline accuracy with less than 50\% fewer table parameters than the previous state of the art. \item We prove theoretically that a version of our method always succeeds in finding the optimal embedding table in the context of Least Squares learning. \end{itemize}
+In summary, our main contributions are: \begin{itemize}[leftmargin=*] \item A new dynamic quantization algorithm (CCE) that combines clustering and sketching.
+Particularly well suited to optimizing the compression of embedding tables in Recommendation Systems. \item We use CCE to train the Deep Learning Recommendation System (DLRM) to baseline performance with less than 50\% of the table parameters required by the previous state of the art, and a wobbling 11,000 times fewer parameters than the baseline models without compression. \item Using slightly more parameters, but still significantly less than the baseline, we can also improve the Binary Cross Entropy by 0.66\%.
+Showing that CCE helps combat overfitting problems. \item We prove theoretically that a version of our method for the linear least-squares problem always succeeds in finding the optimal embedding table in a number of steps logarithmic in the approximation accuracy desired. \end{itemize}

+An implementation of our methods and related work is available at \href{https://github.com/thomasahle/cce}{github.com/thomasahle/cce}.